zachary-chiodini/Pi-Orbit/README.md

 <p aling="center">
     Therefore, if we choose a small enough interval of time <i>Δt</i>, so that <i>Δt</i> is approximately zero, we can treat all the values as approximately constant during this interval (3).
-    This is now a second-order linear ordinary differential equation.
+    This is now a second-order linear ordinary differential equation, with a well known solution.
 </p>

 <hr>